zeyuzhou91/MIRA_KM/README.md

 # MIRA_KM

-**MIRA_KM** is a Python-based research toolkit designed for PET/MR image processing and modeling, particularly focused on the analysis of cerebrospinal fluid (CSF) dynamics in the human brain using FDG-PET imaging.
+**MIRA_KM** is a Python-based research toolkit designed for PET/MR image processing and modeling.
 It provides modular tools for segmentation, registration, kinetic modeling, and statistical evaluation.

 ## Features